 Gently scrub with soap and water.
 When faced with tough burnt on satins or debris, try this method; fill the burned pot with water and boil for 15 – 20 minutes.
 Once loosened, scrap up stuck – on spots with a wooden spoon.
 Pour out the water and wash the pot as normal, (for even tougher stains, coat the bottom of the pan with baking soda or a stainless – steel cleaner.

 Cast iron is an excellent conductor of heat, and pans made of this material are able to cook food evenly to a very high temperature.
 It is a popular choice for pans such as ridged grill pans, griddles, frying pans, and waffle irons.
-Cast iron is very susceptible to rust and must be seasoned properly before use.
+Cast iron is very susceptible to rust and must be adequately seasoned before use.
 This is one of the unique double handle saucepans

 Great care must also, be taken when cleaning and storing this type of pan.
 Although a small amount of soap can be used when washing a well – seasoned pan, other cleaning methods are generally recommended to preserve the seasoned coating.
 It is safe for stovetops, oven, broiler, grill, and direct fire.
 Good for searing, stove – to – oven recipes, baking, roasting, and frying.